 - Full Scalability: Complete control over architecture to ensure the platform can handle massive user growth.

 Most organizations exclusively engage a high-tier custom software development company in Singapore for this work, with pricing beginning at SGD 15,000 to SGD 50,000 and typically exceeding that range.
-Furthermore, a significant budget (often SGD 1,000+ per month) is required for mandatory ongoing maintenance, technical support, updates, and scalability improvements to protect the investment.

 4. Landing Pages & Microsites